 - Played with in Cannonball Run, when a black Lamborghini tears past another competitor's car on its way to the finish line.
 The passed car's driver (Dean Martin) asks if it's in the race, and his co-driver (Sammy Davis Jr.) looks at him like he's an idiot before screaming for him to catch it.

 - Likewise in the sequel, where two hot chicks in a Lamborghini are practicing for the Run by messing with the local cops.
 They even invested in a false paint job: after getting the local cops all worked up looking for a speeding Lamborghini of one color, they drop by a friendly construction site and have the fake paint washed off.
 Presto, now there's a DIFFERENT speeding Lamborghini with two hot chicks in it tearing around the local cops!

 "If I tell you boys something, you boys won't think I've been drinking, will you?
 The white Lamborghini has vanished...but there's a RED one behind me—correction, PASSING ME, and it's got two great looking chicks in it!"

 - Subverted to the point of comedy in Drive.
 The opening scene shows Ryan Gosling picking up a modified car for use in a heist.
 He and the mechanic walk past 5 or 6 flashy American muscle cars while the mechanic quips, "Here she is, plain-jane as can be, the most popular car in the state of California, the [modern day] Chevy Impala".
-Keep in mind that the Impala also used to be a flashy American muscle car back in the day.
+Keep in mind that a 1967 Impala is the Metallicar.

 - Mentioned in The Dark Knight when Bruce needs to go rescue someone in daylight, and Alfred asks if he'll be taking the Batpod.